-Creating a Landscape Markers Ecosystem
+Creating a Sector Ecosystem

 How to build an Ecosystem around geographies and cause areas.

-If you're looking for funding - pick cause areas, keyword, and/or locations that align with your organization.
+If you're looking for funding - pick cause areas, keywords, and/or locations that align with your organization.
 This will include all the nonprofits that fit these filters.
 It will also include all of their funders so you can see who is funding organizations like yours.

-If you're looking for nonprofits to support or trends - pick cause areas, keyword, and/or locations that create the landscape you're looking to learn more about and possibly support.
+If you're looking for nonprofits to support or trends - pick cause areas, keywords, and/or locations that create the landscape you're looking to learn more about and possibly support.
 This will include all the nonprofits that fit these filters and their funders.

 Step 1